Preparing for emergencies & severe weather

 Faculty, staff and students should refer to the College's Emergency Management Response Plan to prepare themselves for addressing potential disasters at the College.
 The document covers multiple and diverse scenarios, including weather emergencies, criminal incidents and utility failures.

 We also want you to be prepared at home and know that many have not prepared their most valuable resources, their own family, for potential disasters.
 Getting ready is not difficult and it could help you and your family survive a serious disaster.
-Check the links in the right column for valuable information to help you prepare your family and possessions for potential disasters.
+Review our hurricane season preparedness tips and other emergency related links on this page for valuable information to help you prepare your family and possessions for potential disasters.